 Rutgers-Camden Department of Public Policy and Administration in collaboration with Rutgers Center for Executive Leadership in Government is pleased to offer an Executive MPA Program.
-Courses are held at Burlington County College, Mount Laurel Campus.
+Courses are held at the Conference Center at Mercer (a resource offered by Mercer County Community College).
+See here for directions to the Center.

-This highly selective, 42-credit program targets mid- to upper-level managers possessing at least five years of administrative and/or managerial experience for executive leadership positions. he program uses a cohort model (with enrollment limited to 20 students per cohort) and is designed to develop and enhance students’ leadership, organizational, policy and public management skills.
-Courses are held off-campus, on weekends.
-In-person classes are augmented with a hybrid-learning format: course material is also offered on-line.
+This highly selective, 42-credit program targets mid- to upper-level managers possessing at least five years of administrative and/or managerial experience for executive leadership positions.
+The Executive MPA program admits students as a cohort with enrollment limited to 20 students per cohort.
+Courses are designed to develop and enhance students’ leadership, organizational, policy and public management skills.
+All classes are held on Saturday mornings, off-campus.
+The Saturday morning classes are augmented with a hybrid-learning format: course material is also offered on-line.
 Degree requirements can be completed in 24 months with one-week summer residencies offered over two summers.
 Additionally, up to nine credits may be awarded for professional experience.

 - Public Management